Israel-UAE relations: from the Abraham Accords to military cooperation

 Source: britannica

 Oil and gas producers from Gulf countries that are members of OPEC are already experiencing difficulties exporting resources through the Strait of Hormuz, through which one fifth of the world’s oil supplies passed before the conflict with Iran.
-The UAE’s withdrawal from OPEC could be viewed as a victory for US President Donald Trump, who accused the organization of “deceiving the rest of the world” through inflated oil prices.
+The UAE’s withdrawal from OPEC could be viewed as a victory for US President Donald Trump, who accused the organisation of “deceiving the rest of the world” through inflated oil prices.

 (If you possess specialized knowledge and wish to contribute, please reach out to us at opinions@news.az).